jonananas/knowledge/mac-tips.md

 ### Enable zoom with Ctrl-pad:
 > System Settings → Accessibility→ Zoom: Enable “use scroll gesture with modifier keys to zoom”

+# Cmdline tools

+    # Check which process is using a file/directory/drive
+    fuser <path>
+    # List all open files
+    lsof